blefebvre/implementationdetails.dev/_posts/2018-10-29-react-native-offline-first-db-with-sqlite.markdown

 tags: [React Native, SQLite, TypeScript, CocoaPods, mobile, apps]
 ---

-This article will get you started with an offline first, Promise-based, device-local SQLite database running in a React Native app on iOS.
+This article details how I built an offline-first React Native app using a device-local SQLite database.
 As I mentioned in the intro of [my last post](/blog/2018/10/12/react-native-typescript-cocoapods/), I recently worked on a side project which required the secure storage of financial data in a relational manner.
 Due to the sensitive nature of the data, we did not want to store it on a server.
 The solution we came up with was one where the data would be stored locally on-device, which we found to have a number of benefits:

 - There would be no server for us to manage, patch, keep online, and serve as a single point of failure for the app
 - There would be no server-side code to develop, debug, load test, and monitor